FrederikBjorn/frederikbjorn.com/content/contact/index.md

 <br>

-For enquiries please use following information.
+For enquiries please use the following information.

 Email - fbjoern18(at)gmail.com